KenYounge/bizmatch/README.md

 #### To run everything in one pass...

-Run `run_match.py` to match one list of biz names to another list.
+Run `run_match.py` to match one list of business names to another list.

 For example:

     python run_match.py _edgar_biznames.csv _sdc_biznames.csv